 - Do not sleep on the beach.
 You can choose to sleep in a hotel/lodge /house close to it but not on the beach.

-- Unless you need pictures for a purpose, ditch the camera and just soak in the sheer romance of a Night Walk On South Goa Beaches.
+- Unless you need pictures for a purpose, ditch the camera and just soak in the sheer romance of a Night Walk on the Beach.

 Recommend you to read this Travel Blog for following Goa Tourist attractions.